nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list room allocations.
+1. User requests to list the residents.
-2. SunRez displays rooms, each with its corresponding allocated resident.
+2. SunRez displays residents, each with its corresponding allocated room.
-3. User requests to deallocate a room based on the index from the list displayed in step 2.
+3. User requests to deallocate a resident from a room based on the index from the list displayed in step 2.
-4. SunRez deallocates the room and saves the changes.
+4. SunRez deallocates the resident from room and saves the changes.

 **Extensions**

 * 2a.
-There are no unassigned residents or unassigned.
+There are no assigned residents.

   Use case ends.
 * 3a.
-The given index is invalid.
+The given resident is does not exist.
     * 3a1.
 SunRez shows an error message.

       Use case resumes at step 2.

+* 3b.
+The given resident does not have an existing allocation.
+    * 3b1.
+SunRez shows an error message.

+        Use Case resumes at step 2.

 ### UC-021 Access Command History